jfreboud/jfreboud.github.io/_posts/2021-10-06-activation.markdown

               \right.
     $$

-    We will talk about it in a later paragraph.
+    We will talk about it in a later article :smiling_imp:

 ## Forward Pass